stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 slightly fussy, but they pay off when you have many projects, some of which are on different version control hosts.

 First create a top-level directory with a short, generic name like *code*.
+By default Go uses a directory called *go*, but you can change that when you set up a Go installation.

+Once you set the top-level directory as the environment variable GOPATH, Go will compile to the *bin*, *doc* and *pkg* subdirectories.
+You can add the *bin* directory to your PATH to be able to run the compiled programs by typing their names.
+You may or may not choose to use these directories with other programming environments.

 In this directory, create an *src* sub-directory.
 For each repository host, create a subdirectory in *src* that matches your username.
 Check out projects in the directory.
 The final directory structure looks like this:

     code/
       src/
         bitbucket.org/
           my-bitbucket-username/
             a-project/
         github.com/
           my-github-username/
             another-project/

-If you use Go, add *bin*, *doc* and *pkg* directories:

-    code/
-      bin/
-      doc/
-      pkg/
-      src/
-        bitbucket.org/
-          my-bitbucket-username/
-            a-project/
-        github.com/
-          my-github-username/
-            another-project/

-Once you set the top-level directory as the environment variable GOPATH, Go will compile to the *bin*, *doc* and *pkg* subdirectories.
-You can add the *bin* directory to your PATH to be able to run the compiled programs by typing their names.
-You may or may not choose to use these directories with other programming environments.

 ## Creating SSH Keys ##